RichardJRL/pocketmagstopdf/README.md

     --range-to=PAGE-TO          Define a portion of the magazine to download, ending on this page number.
 (Optional) Downloads to the end of the magazine if absent.
                                 [default: 999]
+    --delay=DELAY               Set the time in seconds to wait between downloading each page of the magazine.
+(Optional) There is no delay if absent.
+The value of the delay may be integer or decimal.
+                                [default: 0]

     <pdf>                       Save output to this file.
     <url>                       A URL to one image from the magazine.